sysel/browser-detection/README.md

-# browser-detection
+# Browser Detector

-Detect a browser from user agent string
+Detect a browser from user agent string.